Bleeding heart tetra

-The bleeding heart tetra (Megalamphodus erythrostigma) is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American tetras.
-This species is found in South America.
-This species is a popular aquarium fish.
+The bleeding heart tetra (Megalamphodus erythrostigma) is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae.
+As many other species of the family, it is native to South America and is popular in the aquarium trade.

 Taxonomy

 The bleeding heart tetra was first formally described as Hemigrammus erythrostigma in 1943 by the American zoologist Henry Weed Fowler, with its type locality given as "probably" the border area between Brazil and Peru.
-In 2024, this species was reclassified in the genus Megalamphodus, which had been proposed by Carl H. Eigenmann in 1915 and is the type genus of the subfamily Megalamphodinae, the red tetras, within the American tetra family, Acestrorhamphidae.
+In 2024, this species was moved to the genus Megalamphodus, which had been proposed by Carl H. Eigenmann in 1915 and is the type genus of the subfamily Megalamphodinae (red tetras) within the family Acestrorhamphidae (American tetras).
 This family is classified within the suborder Characoidei of the order Characiformes.

 Etymology

 The bleeding heart tetra is classified in the genus Megalamphodus, which is Greek and means "with spacious ways", a name coined by Carl H. Eigenmann which he gave no explanation for.
 It may be an allusion to the "very large" fontanels, the frontal bones being described as "entirely separate", that is, with a space between them and the parietal bones.
 The specific name, erythrostigma, means "red mark" or "red spot", an allusion to the vermilion humeral spot.